fatimamardi/FxDealsProject/README.md

 ### Option 1: Using Docker (Easiest Way)

-If you have Docker installed, this is the simplest approach:

 1. Make sure Docker Desktop is running
 2. Open a terminal in the project folder